retrocede/docker/examples/basic/README.md

 ## Prerequisites

 - Make sure docker and docker-compose is available
-- Make sure nothing is running on port 8080 and 3306
+- Make sure nothing is running on port 8443
   - If necessary, adjust the exposed ports on docker-compose.yml file

 ## Make sure you have the latest images